JoachimEChristensen/UFOReport/README.md

 **A database gets slower the further it grows, is it possible to reduce the query time while maintaining the size?**

+## Basics
 To get our solution, first we need to talk about how a database is typically accessed.
 For the rest of this entry, we&#39;ll use SQL notations to explain relevant elements.
+In addition, the database structure we're utilizing is MSSQL.
+The database itself is hosted in Ohio as well, explaining any small amounts of latency.

 To access any data in a database, you need to construct a query.
 Since we&#39;re working with _reading_ the database, our query would look like this: